 But even here in the United States there is a limit to how much socialism the private sector can bear.
 And don’t forget: there is always the possibility that those who are being plundered and looted might just decide to go on strike, refusing to produce any more wealth and just “shrugging.”

-This story originally appeared on Hornberger’s Blog, The Future of Freedom Foundation, March 4, 2010.
+This story first appeared on Hornberger’s Blog, The Future of Freedom Foundation, March 4, 2010.